Join Us In Growing A More Sustainable CommUNITY

 Welcome to Mill City Grows!
-We are growing a healthier Lowell through creating urban food production sites all over the city and providing the tools for safe urban growing!
+We’re dedicated to growing a healthier Lowell through the creation of urban food production sites throughout the city and providing the tools for safe urban growing!

 Thank you for your interest in our work and please let us know if you have any questions at info[at]millcitygrows[dot]org.